Chasing Perfection

 There is one constant in life-change.
 The life we have in one moment, will always change.
 We have this fight with permanence.
 It is one we can never win.

 Art is a journey of successes, mistakes, challenges and opportunities — not one of perfection but of finding beauty in mastering ourselves to achieve our greatest dreams.
 You are imperfect, and that is perfection.
+We are not missing anything, exactly as we are.

 Previous